Apologia: The Fullness of Christian Truth

 St. Francis Receiving the Stigmata, by Fra Angelico

-His reception of the stigmata happed on September 17, during "St. Michael's Lent" -- a period of fasting which St. Francis voluntarily kept as a personal discipline, and which some Catholics still emulate, from the Feast of the Assumption (August 15) to the Feast of St. Michael the Archangel (September 29).
+His reception of the stigmata happed at Mt.
+Penna, in La Verna, Tuscany, on September 17, during "St. Michael's Lent" -- a period of fasting which St. Francis voluntarily kept as a personal discipline, and which some Catholics still emulate, from the Feast of the Assumption (August 15) to the Feast of St. Michael the Archangel (September 29).

 But at around this time, too, his body -- which he humorously referred to as "Brother Ass" -- began to betray him.
 Tubercolosis, dropsy, eyesight failing almost to the point of blindness, he knew his time was upon him.
 He went to the Chapel of San Damiano to vist St. Clare, and there, living in a little hut in the garden of the convent, wrote his "Canticle of the Sun."
 He then moved on to Assisi, to die in his beloved Porziuncola, surrounded by his brothers -- including a woman he deemed a brother, the Lady Jacoba whom he referred to as "Brother Jacoba."
 On Ocotber 3, 1226, they read to him the account of Christ's Passion from the Book of St. John, and then he recited Psalm 141.
 After praying the last verse, after having prayed, "Bring my soul out of prison," he died.
 The Catholic Encyclopedia tells us what happened next: